freeverseio/laos-smart-contracts/README.md

 Note that evolution remains in sole control of the owner of the publicMinter contract.

+There is a minimal version of the contract: `contracts/LaosPublicMinterMinimal.sol` which simply does not have any enable/disable methods.
+Transferring the ownership of the precompile to this minimal contract automaticall enables public minting.
+Disabling it can simply be done by then transferring the ownership of the precompile to a different EOA addresss.

 ## Install, compile and test

 1. install and compile: